A Letter from Our National Chair, Kelly Geer Ripken

 Kelly’s interest in promoting health is longstanding.
-In partnership with The Johns Hopkins Hospital in 1997, she and endocrinologist Paul Ladenson, M.D., founded the Kelly G. Ripken Program for thyroid awareness and education.
+In partnership with The Johns Hopkins Hospital in 1997, she and endocrinologist Paul Ladenson founded the Kelly G. Ripken Program for thyroid awareness and education.
 The program provides 2,500 free thyroid screenings each year.

 In December 2015, Kelly was voted to the board of trustees of the National Theatre in Washington, D.C. through the end of 2021.
 In her role she helps shape the future of American theatre by creating innovative, entertainment experiences and promotes the Nation’s capital as a vibrant cultural destination.
-In 2017, Kelly was named co-chair of the Alzheimer’s Drug Discovery Foundation’s Annual Great Ladies Luncheon and Fashion Show in Washington.
+In 2017 Kelly was names co-chair of the Alzheimer’s Drug Discovery Foundation Annual Great Ladies Luncheon and Fashion Show in Washington, D.C.